 Admission Lottery

-If there are more students seeking enrollment into a particular grade than can be accommodated, then the school will employ a public, double-blind lottery within two weeks after March 31st (specific date, time and location will be posted on the school’s website no later than March 31st).
+If there are more students seeking enrollment into a particular grade than can be accommodated, then the school will employ a public, double-blind lottery within 30 days after March 15th (specific date, time and location will be posted on the school’s website)..
 Each applicant will be assigned a randomly generated number and a ticket with the applicant’s number will be drawn randomly within each grade level.

 Lottery applicants will be placed on a list within each enrollment priority category in the order in which their ticket is drawn.
-When an opening occurs, applicants will be notified via electronic mail (followed by hard-copy notification through USPS) to complete the enrollment process.
+When an opening occurs, applicants will be notified via electronic mail and phone to complete the enrollment process.
 Applicants not admitted as a result of the lottery process will be placed on a waitlist, ranked by their position in the lottery.
 As applicants are notified and offered enrollment, students move up the waitlist.

 Enrollment Preferences